lab-v2/pyreason/docs/source/tutorials/annotation_function.rst

     pr.add_annotation_function(avg_ann_fn)

 Rules
 ^^^^^^^
 After we have created the graph, and added the annotation function, we add the annotation function to a Rule.

-Create Rules of the general format when using an annotation function:
+Create Rules of this general format when using an annotation function:

 .. code:: text